-Infrared Spectroscopy detects frequencies of infrared light that are absorbed by a molecule.
-Molecules absorb these frequencies of light because they correspond to frequencies of vibrations of bonds in the molecule.
+IR Spectroscopy detects frequencies of infrared light that are absorbed by a molecule.
+Molecules tend to absorb these specific frequencies of light since they correspond to the frequency of the vibration of bonds in the molecule.

-Most of the bands that indicate what functional group is present are found in the mentioned region, from 4000 cm-1 to 1300 cm-1.
+Most of the bands that indicate what functional group is present are found in the region from 4000 cm-1 to 1300 cm-1.
 Their bands can be identified and used to determine the functional group of an unknown compound.

-Bands that are unique to each molecule, like a fingerprint, and are found in the fingerprint region, from 1300 cm-1 to 400 cm-1.
+Bands that are unique to each molecule, similar to a fingerprint, are found in the fingerprint region, from 1300 cm-1 to 400 cm-1.
 These bands are only used to compare the spectra of one compound to another.

 Principle Of Infrared Spectroscopy

-The IR spectroscopy theory exploits that the fact that molecules absorb specific frequencies that are characteristic of their structure.
-The energies are determined by the shape of the molecular potential energy surfaces, the masses of the atoms and the associated vibronic coupling, and the mass corresponding to the atoms.
+The IR spectroscopy theory utilizes the concept that molecules tend to absorb specific frequencies of light that are characteristic of the corresponding structure of the molecules.
+The energies are reliant on the shape of the molecular surfaces, the associated vibronic coupling, and the mass corresponding to the atoms.

 For instance, the molecule can absorb the energy contained in the incident light and the result is a faster rotation or a more pronounced vibration.